top of page

 3. Christmas Celebrations in German-Speaking Countries

-Christmas is one of the most significant holidays in German-speaking countries, including Germany, Austria, and Switzerland.
+Christmas is one of the most significant holidays in Europe, including Germany, Austria, and Switzerland.
 It’s a time filled with rich traditions, festive markets, and cherished family gatherings.
-Here’s an overview of how Christmas is celebrated in these regions.
+Here’s an overview of how Christmas is celebrated in German-speaking countries.

 Advent Season: A Month of Preparation